yonasBSD/hayro/hayro/README.md

 the GitHub repository.

 ### Cargo features
-This crate has two optional features:
+This crate has one optional feature:
-- `jpeg2000`: See the description of [`hayro-syntax`](https://docs.rs/hayro-syntax/latest/hayro_syntax/#cargo-features) for more information.
 - `embed-fonts`: See the description of [`hayro-interpret`](https://docs.rs/hayro-interpret/latest/hayro_interpret/#cargo-features) for more information.

 <!-- cargo-rdme end -->